Date of Degree

 The properties of (Acr-Lys)6-Cys allowed the in vivo study of multi-component complexes composed of polyacridine PEG, N-glycan targeting ligand, and fusogenic peptide to overcome the delivery barriers, most notably endosomal escape and nuclear localization.
 Multi-component complexes were formulated with 25 μg of pGL3 and liver gene expression was evaluated by bioluminescence imaging (BLI).
 Multi-component complexes containing polyacridine-PEG, N-glycan targeting ligand, and/or the charge neutral fusogen PC-4 produced detectable luciferase expression.
 Alternatively, multi-component complexes formed with the cationic fusogen melittin or anionic fusogen JTS-1 were unable to produce a BLI response, suggesting that multi-component complexes are intolerant of excessive charge.
 Upon further optimization, polyacridine peptides hold great therapeutic potential due to their modular design and unique nucleic acid binding properties to produce delivery vehicles capable of enabling efficient gene transfer in vivo.

 Copyright 2010 Nicholas Jay Baumhover

 Baumhover, Nicholas Jay.
-"The synthesis and development of novel multi-component polyacridine gene delivery systems." dissertation, University of Iowa, 2010.
+"The synthesis and development of novel multi-component polyacridine gene delivery systems."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.